 What is a chatbot?
 To put it simply – a chatbot is a script that performs a specific action in response to a specific event, e.g. offer a discount when your customer abandons their cart.

-Chatbots are often an addition to a live chat solution, where they simulate a conversation basing on a pre-set rules.
+Chatbots are often an addition to a live chat solution, where they simulate a conversation based on pre-set rules.

 Why should you consider using chatbots for your business?
 Because they provide a lot of benefits in terms of customer service, marketing, and sales: